-1.1.8 Model 4Q06125PS-430 General Description
+1.1.8 Model 4Q12125PS-430 General Description

-A Model 430 Power Supply Programmer and Model 4Q06125PS Power Supply are configured to make up the system designated as 4Q06125PS-430.
-The Model 4Q06125PS is a 750 Watt, ±6 Volt, ±125 ampere, 4quadrant, voltage and current stabilized DC supply.
-The power supply is remotely controlled by the Model 430 Power Supply Programmer.
+A Model 430 Power Supply Programmer and two Model 4Q06125PS Power Supplies are configured to make up the system designated as 4Q12125PS-430.
+The Model 4Q06125PS is a 750 Watt, ±6 Volt, ±125 ampere, 4-quadrant, voltage and current stabilized DC supply.
+Two Model 4Q06125PS Power Supplies are connected in a Master/Slave series configuration to provide the rated voltage.
+The power supplies are remotely controlled by the Model 430 Power Supply Programmer.

-The Model 4Q06125PS-430 is a true 4-quadrant voltage and current power supply capable of both sourcing and sinking power smoothly through zero to provide true ±voltage and ±current.
+The Model 4Q12125PS-430 is a true 4-quadrant voltage and current power supply capable of both sourcing and sinking power smoothly through zero to provide true ±voltage and ±current.
 It is ideal for controlling inductive loads such as large magnets or motors.

-The power supply is controlled by a ±10 Vdc remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog input.
-Programming and control of the current loop (composed of the magnet, power supply, and Model 430 Programmer zero flux device), is provided by a Model 430 ramp-generated current reference with parameters as set by the user in the Model 430.
-The Model 430 compares the measured current (via the zero flux device) with the current reference to provide precise closed-loop control of the actual current.
+The power supplies are controlled by a $\pm 10$ Vdc remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog inputs.
+Programming and control of the current loop (composed of the magnet, power supplies, and Model 430 Programmer shunt), is provided by a Model 430 ramp-generated current reference with parameters as set by the user in the Model 430.
+The Model 430 compares the measured current (via the shunt) with the current reference to provide precise closed-loop control of the actual current.

-The power supply is operated in voltage-voltage2 programming mode, with the Model 430 Programmer output scaled to operate the power supply over its available voltage output range.
-The Programmer signal will continually adjust the power supply output voltage to automatically regulate the power supply current; precise linear power supply current control will result as long as the system voltage and current demand do not exceed the power supply rating or load limiting parameters.
+The power supply units are operated in voltage-voltage programming mode, with the Model 430 Programmer output scaled to operate the power supply units over their available voltage output range.
+The Programmer signal will continually adjust the power supply output voltage to automatically regulate the power supply current; precise linear power supply current control will result as long as the system voltage and current demand do not exceed the total power supply rating or load limiting parameters.

-^{1.} The power supply is operating as a source if the current direction and voltage polarity are the same (i.e., the situation that would exist when supplying a resistive load).
+The power supply is operating as a source if the current direction and voltage polarity are the same (i.e., the situation that would exist when supplying a resistive load).
 If the voltage polarity and current direction are opposite, the supply is operating as a sink and energy is being absorbed or returned to the "ac-line".

-^{2.} Voltage reference controlling voltage output.
+2. Voltage reference controlling voltage output.